flutter/flutter/engine/src/flutter/docs/impeller/Flutter-GPU.md

 **Flutter GPU** is a low level graphics API that ships as a package in the Flutter SDK.
-Flutter GPU enables you to build arbitrary renderers from stratch using just Dart and GLSL.
+Flutter GPU enables you to build arbitrary renderers from scratch using just Dart and GLSL.
 No native platform code required.

 > [!Warning]
 > - Flutter GPU is in an early preview state and does not guarantee API stability.